Samrudhmg/Samrudhmg/README.md

 - ⚡ Strong with React ecosystem and modern frontend architecture.
 - 🎯 Focused on scalable, maintainable, high-performance applications.
 - 🌱 Expanding into full-stack product engineering.
-- 🎨 Slight obsession with animations and pixel-perfect interfaces
+- 🎨 Slight obsession with animations and pixel-perfect interfaces.

 </td>